Last Updated on 3 June, 2023

 We couldn’t leave Batam without sinking out teeth into some amazing seafood.
 Chandra brought us to Kopak Jaya 007 for some good ol’ seafood on a traditional kelong, one of those wooden houses perched above the water.
 I really enjoyed the food here – seafood is totally my jam – the salted egg crab and the cheese crayfish were pretty awesome.

 How to get there: Kopak Jaya 007 – Inside Tiangwangkang Old Settlement before Barelang bridge

-What to do in between all that eating
+Things to do in Batam (in between meals)

 We were only there for 2 days, and a large part of that time was spent getting to and then chowing down on all that food.
 We did take a little detour to go see the Barelang Bridge and enjoy a bit of a cruise on the water.
 The idea was to go take a closer look at the surrounding mangrove swamps, but the water was a bit too choppy for the little wooden boats that we would need to take, so we ended up just swanning about the boat and enjoying the view.